 When hiring a roofer you need to find one that you can trust.
 Not only do they need the necessary skills and experience, but also the qualifications.
+At Roofers Tauranga we are LBP registered and Qualified Roofers.
 By New Zealand law any job which alters the weather tightness of your home has to be done by a licensed building practitioner.
 So before you proceed with anything check their licensing status.

 Here are the things to consider when hiring a roofer: